 What Are The Pricing Tiers Of Resume Writers?

-Let’s examine the there categories of resume writers, to get to the bottom of how much it costs to have a resume professionally written.
+Let’s examine the three categories of resume writers to get to the bottom of how much it costs to have a resume professionally written.

 Tier 1: Too Good To Be True ($300 And Under).

 Mostly occupied by resume mills, this tier represents a classic case of exercising false economy.

 Your resume will be outsourced to an external writer, possibly with a poor grasp of the English language, and will be written in about 45 minutes.

 You can expect the writer to add some formatting improvements and a lot of generic, meaningless platitudes.
 For example: